haskell-github-trust/replace-attoparsec/README.md

 # In the Shell

 If we're going to have a viable `sed` replacement then we want to be able to use it easily from the command line.
+This
+[Stack script interpreter](https://docs.haskellstack.org/en/stable/GUIDE/#script-interpreter)
-This script uses the [Stack script interpreter](https://docs.haskellstack.org/en/stable/GUIDE/#script-interpreter) To find decimal numbers in a stream and replace them with their double.
+script will find decimal numbers in a stream and replace them with their double.

 ```haskell
 #!/usr/bin/env stack